An Easy Guide to Recycling Your Beauty Products

 When confirming the recyclability of any beauty product you own or are currently in the market for, inquire with your favorite brands.
 That can be as simple as asking, “what can you tell me about the end of life of this product?
 Where will it go?”
 If anything, it will encourage you to make more sustainable purchases in the future.

 Retailers can also be a resource: Mission-driven companies like the aforementioned Credo Beauty offer free recycling for anything that’s dropped off at their stores via Pact (bonus: you'll earn reward points for every full-size bottle).
 Eco-conscious nail salons like Ten Over Ten have been known to accept expired polishes (their program is currently on hiatus as a result of the pandemic, but keep checking back).
-And while the world waits for their favorite shops to fully re-open, Herrera recommends using this time to collect and store items in a closed bin until it’s safe to make drop offs again.

 Remember: Do Recycle, Don’t Wish-Cycle